M.A./C.A.G.S. School Psychology

 Group of RIC School Psychology students

-The M.A./C.A.G.S. in school psychology allows you to earn an M.A. in counseling and a C.A.G.S. in school psychology within three years.
-This combined plan of study prepares you to provide a range of psychological and educational services to support the academic, behavioral and social-emotional health of children and families in the school community.
+The Rhode Island College School Psychology graduate program prepares candidates to provide a range of psychological and educational services to support the academic, behavioral, and social-emotional health of children and families in the school community.
+Candidates earn a M.A. in counseling and a C.A.G.S. in school psychology within three years.
 Our unique partnerships with outstanding field-based supervisors provide you with the highest quality training experiences.
-With only 10 to 14 students admitted to the program a year, you will develop strong connections with faculty and your peers and receive the best in personalized education.

 Program Details